 35 Place de la Mer de Glace

 Le Tour and Les Houches at opposite ends of the Chamonix valley are the best resorts to learn to ski.
 In Chamonix itself there are nursery slopes at Savoy and les Planards, and there is a new beginners area at Lognan above Argentiere but overall Chamonix is not ideal for beginners.

-Beginners are best served by Le Tour where the La Vormaine area opposite the car park is perhaps Chamonix's best beginner area - it's usually bathed in sunlight and is sheltered from the wind for a start.
-There are three lifts of increasing size with two green pistes and a longer blue to tackle before you muster the confidence to go up the mountain.
+Beginners are best served by Le Tour where the La Vormaine area,opposite the car park ,is perhaps Chamonix's best beginner area - it's usually bathed in sunlight and is sheltered from the wind for a start.
+There are four lifts of increasing size with two green pistes and a longer blue to tackle before you muster the confidence to go up the mountain.
 Once you're ready, there is a nice network of progressive blues stretching all the way across the Col de la Balme and half way down to Vallorcine.
 Good easy cruising runs include L'Arve, Liaison Balme, Les Esserts which are all good for improving beginners.
 The run down to the village however is a red, however, so take the bubble down until you are ready.

 Vallorcine has valley floor beginners slopes in the next door village of La Poya.
 Once you have mastered these you should take the bubble lift up (and down at the end of the day because the run back is a red) and ski over to le Tour on the gentle blues.